Listen in several languages! Click the "red world icon" below. Thank you for being apart of the Meditation Life Skills Community!

 Make sure you are at your most comfortable in your space.
 A thick, cushy floor cushion and a fluffy pillow behind your back are ideal ways to start your meditation practice.
 If your floor mat is not comfortable, you will not be either.

-If you wish to meditate to some serene music, buy a CD that wafts this type of music into the background just low enough to get the impact.
+If you wish to meditate to some serene music, buy and download an Mp3 that wafts this type of music into the background just low enough to get the impact.
 Burn some incense or some candles, and you will be all set to go.

 Once you have designed the space or room based on the theory of relaxation, you will notice how you run there to practice the art of meditation.
 It will be so inviting, you will not be able to wait.